henryiii/histogram-tutorial/README.md

-#
+# Histogram tutorial
 PRE-Alpha stage

 Click here to try in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/henryiii/histogram-tutorial/master?urlpath=lab/tree/1_1D_histograms.ipynb)

 ## Short description

-This tutorial is an introduction to boost-histogram, a library providing a powerful histogram-as-an-object concept.
-It is aimed at scientists and data analyst who use histograms in their analysis.
-Some familiarity with numpy and at least passing knowledge of numpy's histogram functions is expected.
-Some familiarity with matplotlib is also useful, but not required.
+This tutorial is an introduction to histogramming using the Scikit-HEP family of histogram tools, built on the a powerful histogram-as-an-object concept.
+It is designed to replace a tedious manual histogram workflow, as well as show new places that histograms can be used that might not have been expected.
+Some familiarity with NumPy and at least passing knowledge of NumPy's histogram functions is expected.
+Some familiarity with Matplotlib is also useful, but not required.

-We will work though a series of notebooks and will build up the idea of a histogram as an object instead of a collection of arrays.
-We will then solve several realistic problems.
+We will start each hour with a notebook lecture, and then we will then solve an interesting problem in small groups.
+For the final problem, we will look at implementing a plotting function consuming a PlottableProtocol using MyPy, so that you can build your own compatible and plotting functions.

 ---